GPS Implant Under The Skin For Babies

 Tracking Children With Geofencing

-As a sales associate for a GPS monitoring device company that supplies trackers to consumers all over the globe, once parents learn that a GPS chip implant under the skin is not an option they then ask what is the best solution to track their kids?
+As a sales associate for a GPS monitoring device company that supplies trackers to consumers all over the globe, once parents learn that a GPS chip implant under the skin is not an option they then ask what is the best solution to track their kids.
 The answer is a portable tracker that can be carried or placed in a backpack.
-Personal GPS tracking devices that provide 15 consecutive hours of locational data and are roughly the size of a box of tic-tacs can be purchased for as little as $199 (not including service plan).
-These personal tracking systems provide live updates, historical movements and the ability to alert parents if a child steps outside a safe zone.
-This safe zone can be the family home, school or whatever the parent chooses.
+Personal GPS tracking devices that provide 15 consecutive hours of locational data and are roughly the size of a box of tic-tacs can be purchased for as little as $199 (not including the service plan).
+These personal tracking systems provide live updates, historical movements, and the ability to alert parents if a child steps outside a safe zone.
+This safe zone can be the family home, school, or whatever the parent chooses.

 GPS tracker chips that can be placed under the skin are a significant time away from being a reality on the consumer market but until that time comes there are still personal GPS tracking systems available to enhance family and child safety.